 While vSAN Encryption and VM Encryption meet similar requirements, they do so a bit differently, each with use cases they excel at.
 Most importantly, they provide customers choice for when deciding how to provide data-at-rest encryption for their vSphere workloads.

-To get a deeper dive on vSAN 6.6, register for these upcoming events:
+To get a deeper dive on vSAN 6.6, register for these on-demand webcasts:

 Title: What’s New in vSAN 6.6